MikeSierra88/MikeSierra88/README.md

 A portfolio website for an indie musician.
 Continuously expanding in features, and moving towards fully dynamic content.
 Halfway there.

-Currently a MEAN-stack running on Firebase - the Angular 13 frontend (with Bootstrap 5) is served from Firebase Hosting as a static build, while the Express-based NestJS API is in Firebase Functions.
-Using MongoDB as the database.
-Planning to implement an Admin interface and API with Firebase Auth.
-Dynamic content is stored in the database.
+MEAN-stack running on Firebase - the Angular 13 frontend (with Bootstrap 5) is served from Firebase Hosting as a static build, while the Express-based NestJS API is hosted on Heroku.
+Using MongoDB as the database using the NestJS-Mongoose interface.
+Custom content management (admin) interface using Auth0 for OAuth permission-based authorization with Google social login integration.
+Dynamic content is served in the database, while on the frontend it is (mostly) stored in NgRx - migration still in progress.
 Utilizes GitHub actions for CI/CD to Firebase.

 Previously on AWS EC2.